-Over time a Windows PC will build up quite a collection of applications that are automatically started when you first turn it on.
+Over time a Windows PC will build up a collection of applications that are automatically started when you first turn on the PC or laptop.
 While some of these are useful - cloud syncing services for example, which work best when you don’t have to remember to enable them - not all are necessary.

 Every program in the startup list adds a bit more time between you pressing the power button and your computer being ready to use.
 Thankfully in Windows 10 it’s very easy to see what’s causing the delay, and quickly remove the culprits.

 You can change startup programs in Task Manager.
 To launch it, simultaneously press Ctrl + Shift + Esc.
 Or, right-click on the taskbar at the bottom of the desktop and choose Task Manager from the menu that appears.

 Another way in Windows 10 is to right-click the Start Menu icon and choose Task Manager.